 1941 The Beautiful People move into Broadway's Lyceum Theatre.
 William Saroyan's comedy deals with a woman who not only likes the packs of mice that live in her house but thinks they spell her name out with flowers.
 The play squeaks by for 15 weeks.

-2000 Four Guys Named Jose...and una Mujer named Maria!, a new Latin musical revue from David Coffman and Dolores Prida, begins performances Off Broadway at the John Houseman Studio Theatre.
-The play that chronicles the Latin experience through multicultural musical favorites will then move Sept.
-18 to Off-Broadway's Blue Angel Theater, where it closed March 4, 2001.
+2000 Four Guys Named José...and una Mujer named Maria!, a new Latin musical revue from David Coffman and Dolores Prida, begins performances Off-Broadway at the John Houseman Studio Theatre.
+The show that chronicles the Latin experience through multicultural musical favorites moves to Off-Broadway's Blue Angel Theater on September 18, where it runs through March 4, 2001.

 2011 Jez Butterworth's hit London drama Jerusalem, about the indelible inhabitants of a slice of rural England, opens on Broadway at the Music Box Theatre.
-Mark Rylance stars as Johhny "Rooster" Byron, a former daredevil motorcyclist and modern-day Pied Piper, whose supply of drugs, tall tales, booze and rock music draws young people to him.
+Mark Rylance wins a Tony Award for his performance as Johnny "Rooster" Byron, a former daredevil motorcyclist and modern-day Pied Piper, whose supply of drugs, tall tales, booze, and rock music draws young people to him.

 2014 Eric Coble's The Velocity of Autumn, starring Estelle Parsons as an artist who barricades herself in her Brooklyn brownstone, opens on Broadway at the Booth Theatre.
 Though Parsons and co-star Stephen Spinella receive positive reviews, opinions on the play are more mixed, and it runs only 16 performances.